alhog/Geometric-Shards-Rollups-/README.md

    - Leverage Julia's multi-threading or distributed computing capabilities.
    - Imagine shards working together like an orchestra, each playing its part.

+*Julia provides powerful tools for parallelism, making it an excellent choice for high-performance computing.
+Here are some ways to achieve parallelism in Julia:*

+1. **Multi-Threading with `Threads`**:
+   - Julia's multi-threading allows you to run tasks simultaneously on multiple CPU cores.
+   - Use the `Threads.@threads` macro to parallelize loops.

+2. **Distributed Computing with `Distributed`**:
+   - Julia's distributed computing runs multiple Julia processes with separate memory spaces.
+   - Use the `Distributed` standard library for remote execution of functions.

+3. **GPU Computing with `CUDA.jl`**:
+   - Julia's GPU compiler (`CUDA.jl`) allows native execution of Julia code on GPUs.
+   - Explore GPU-specific packages for geometric computations.

+4. **Task Parallelism with `Task` and `Channel`**:
+   - Julia supports asynchronous tasks (coroutines).
+   - Use `Task`s for I/O, event handling, and producer-consumer patterns.
+   - Communicate between tasks using `Channel`s.

+5. **Parallel Libraries and Packages**:
+   - Julia has packages like `DistributedArrays.jl` for distributed data structures.
+   - Explore other packages based on your specific needs.

  ## **Geometric Consensus**:
    - How do shapes agree on results?
    - Explore consensus algorithms inspired by geometry.